 Were you recently involved in a car accident?
 If so, it likely involved being hit from behind.
 Rear-end accidents are the most common type of car crash in the United States, and the injuries and damages associated with these types of collisions tend to be severe.

-The car accident attorneys at Thomas Law Offices want everyone to be as safe as possible when traveling through the Chicago area.
+We at Thomas Law Offices want everyone to be as safe as possible when traveling through the Chicago area.
 Below are the causes of most rear-end accidents in our state and tips for how to stay safe on the road.

 The Most Common Causes of Rear-End Accidents